sudomateo/website/content/gear/index.md

 I have two of these lights to help balance lighting in my office.
 I have four windows in my office and I noticed that there are shadows on my face at certain times of the day.
-These lights remove those shadows and keep me looking great regardless what time it is.
+These lights remove those shadows and keep me looking great regardless of what time it is.

 ## Rigging